EPCCed/PythonHPC/README.md

 <h3>Course material</h3>

-Download and unzip the [workshop zip file](URL here!) which includes all the Jupyter notebooks for the exercises on your laptop.
+Download and unzip [PythonHPC.zip](PythonHPC.zip) which includes all the Jupyter notebooks for the exercises on your laptop - see the directory `notebooks`.

 <h3>ARCHER2 exercises</h3>